 How can I find out who owns private property?

 The Land Registry registers the ownership of land and property in England and Wales each time it is sold.
-To find out who owns a property you can:

 If land or property has not been bought or sold recently it may not be registered with the Land Registry, in this case you could ask any neighbours if they know.

 Any land or property that is being developed will have details of owners stated on the planning application.
 Use the address or planning applications reference number to:

 What information do I need to give you before you can tell me whether the Council owns a particular property or area of land?

 It is often difficult to accurately describe an area of land over the telephone.
 As such enquires are encouraged in writing with an accompanying plan.
 Personal visits, arranged in advance, can review the land terrier and assistance will be given in respect of land ownership.
 Contact the Estates Officer.